-The Morgan Library & Museum announces the creation of two new two-year curatorial fellowships, the Belle da Costa Greene Curatorial Fellowships, to be awarded to promising scholars from communities historically underrepresented in the curatorial and special collections fields.
-Named for the Morgan’s first director, one of the most prominent American librarians and cultural leaders of the first half of the twentieth century and a woman of color, this full-time program will equip Fellows with a strong working knowledge of museum and special collections library operations and will provide Fellows with resources and mentorship to support them in their professional careers.
+The Morgan Library & Museum seeks applications for a two-year curatorial fellowship, the Belle da Costa Greene Curatorial Fellowship, to be awarded to a promising scholar from a community historically underrepresented in the curatorial and special collections fields.
+Named for the Morgan’s first director, one of the most prominent American librarians and cultural leaders of the first half of the twentieth century and a woman of color, this full-time program will equip the Fellow with a strong working knowledge of museum and special collections library operations and will provide the Fellow with resources and mentorship to further a professional career in libraries, archives, or museums.

 The Morgan seeks candidates who are interested in working on specific projects as outlined below.
-The program will provide Fellows with experience in a variety of core curatorial activities, such as exhibition and publications planning, research on the collection and on potential acquisitions, the creation of public programs, and donor relations.
-Fellows will also have the opportunity to propose and curate their own installation in the museum.
-Fellows will join all departmental meetings as well as the Morgan’s Curatorial Forum, a monthly gathering of all curators and conservators.
-Regular interaction with colleagues in other departments, including the Thaw Conservation Center, will give each Fellow a good grounding in the key functional areas of a museum and special collections library.
-Travel funds will support Fellows’ professional development.
+The program will provide the Fellow with experience in a variety of core curatorial activities, such as exhibition and publications planning, research on the collection and on potential acquisitions, the creation of public programs, and donor relations.
+The Fellow will also have the opportunity to propose and curate an installation in the museum.
+Fellows join all departmental meetings as well as the Morgan’s Curatorial Forum, a monthly gathering of all curators and conservators.
+Regular interaction with colleagues in other departments, including the Thaw Conservation Center, will give the Fellow a good grounding in the key functional areas of a museum and special collections library.
+Travel funds will support the Fellow’s professional development.

 - A cover letter addressing the candidate’s interest in a Belle da Costa Greene Curatorial Fellowship in one or more of the Morgan’s curatorial departments (listed below).
 The letter should discuss the applicant’s interest and qualifications in the department or departments’ subject area in general, and in the specific project or projects on offer.